 The Positives of Negative Checkweighing

-Checkweighing is a standard feature found on most industrial-grade scales.
+Checkweighing scales are commonplace in many industrial and commercial environments.
 Whether you are checking the weight of machinery parts, or checking the weight of ingredients to make a cake, you are likely to use this feature on a regular basis.

 Operators use scales for checkweighing day-in-and-day-out, yet many do not realise that their scale has an inverse checkweighing feature.
 Let alone the benefits that can be had by using this over standard checkweighing.

 Learn more about the advantages of negative checkweighing for your business.

 What is negative checkweighing?

 Negative checkweighing is a process performed on a scale or balance that works in a negative weight range.
 A total amount is placed onto the scale and tared to zero.
 Operators can then remove smaller amounts from the container as required.
 For example, if you have a large container of screws weighing 1kg and want to bag screws into groups of 100g, then you would tare the whole container so this shows as 0g on the scale display.
 From here, you would remove 100g each time so you should see amounts of -100g appear on the scale display per bag.